FMFigueroa/Lenobit/README.md

 - Evaluate alternatives and budgets, manage the purchase of medications with medical prescription.

-- Manage all requirements of your social work or prepaid, predictive analysis in relation to your clinical history.
+- Manage all requirements of your health insurance.

+- Predictive analysis in relation to your clinical history.

 - Manage the entire agenda of your medical appointments, check-ups and requests among others.